Speech development milestones checklist

 Incorporate new dimensions

-Helping a person move from “blowing saliva bubbles” to “mouthing” is best done by accelerating brain development through enrichment, but something that could help you is to adding a new dimension to their spitting play.
+Helping a person move from “blowing saliva bubbles” to “mouthing” is best done by accelerating brain development through enrichment, but something that could help you right now is adding a new dimension to their spitting play.

-For example you could play some dance music while your family member spits and smears on the mirror.
+For example, you could play some fun music while your family member spits and smears on the mirror.
 Adding auditory processing can help broaden their capacity and interests, starting from a place where they are comfortable.

-Because it is done during an engaging and pleasurable activity, it can promote the creation of new connections.
-Again, this is better done in the context of enrichment program.
+Because spitting is done during an engaging and pleasurable activity, it can promote the creation of new connections.
+Again, this is better done in the context of a complete enrichment program.

 Facial expressions in the mirror